nikhilkalhan92/Project-2/README.md

 2. Text: I checked that all text is in the correct and consistent size and font.
 I also checked that there were no spelling errors.

 #### Responsiveness ####
 1. I checked that all pages and elements were responsive.
-To find breakpoints, I adjusted the screen sizes on mobile and website.
-It worked as expected.

 #### HomePage ####

 1. Rules button - When selecting the "rules" button, a popup modal appears with rules of the game.
 This worked as expected.
-2..
-Start game button - When selecting the "start game" button, a popup modal appears to the game page.
+2. Start game button - When selecting the "start game" button, a popup modal appears to the game page.
 This worked as expected.

 #### Footer ####
 1. Facebook - When selecting the Facebook icon, a new tab opens and redirects to the Facebook website.
 It worked as expected.